How much does gown preservation cost?

 - $500 Declared Value Insurance

 Why should I preserve my gown?

 For us, the reasons are emotional.
 You picked this gown to represent you.
 You celebrated one of life's greatest days while wearing it.
 Someday, your daughter or grandchild may want to wear your gown.

 There are many practical reasons to preserve your wedding gown:

 - Easy Storage – Gowns can take up quite a bit of space.
 Preserved gowns come in a convenient, easy-to-store box that makes keeping your dress simple.

 - Freshen Up – Preservation experts know the best techniques for cleaning small spills, deodorant spots, or other minor stains your gown picked up during the festivities – even those you can't see, like clear sodas or rain.

-- Protect from Damage – The colors and fabrics of wedding gowns are sensitive to their environment.
+- Protect from Damage – The colors and fabrics of wedding dresses are sensitive to their environment.
 Preserved gowns are protected from discoloration, moisture, as well as other accidental damage.

 When should I preserve my wedding gown?

 Right away.
 We recommend several days after the wedding.
 The sooner you bring it in, the easier it is for preservationists to remove stains before the set.